August 8, 2025

 Tools for Intelligent Tuning

-Manually tuning these variables can be complex.
-Fortunately, there are scripts that can analyze your running server and provide intelligent recommendations based on its actual workload.
+Manually tuning these variables can be a complex process.
+Fortunately, some scripts can analyze your running server and provide intelligent recommendations based on its actual workload.

-- Percona Monitoring and Management (PMM): A powerful, open-source platform for managing and monitoring MySQL/MariaDB performance.
-It provides in-depth dashboards and insights that go far beyond simple scripts.
+• Percona Monitoring and Management (PMM): A powerful, open-source platform for managing and monitoring MySQL/MariaDB performance.
+It provides in-depth WordPress dashboards and insights that go far beyond simple scripts.
 (Belov Digital Agency).

 The Imperative to Upgrade